PeteFromGlasgow/php-mysql-backup/README.md

 Generates gzipped SQL files from a manifest.

 ## How to Use ##

-To use this script open up the manifest.json file and replace the details with the details you would like to copy.
+1. Update the manifest file to include details of your databases.
+2. Run the script and watch progress.

+## The Manifest File ##
+The simplest manifest file possible looks like this:
+	[
+		{
+			"user": "root",
+			"databases":
+				{
+					"std":{}
+				}
+		}
+	]

+The above manifest file would connect to localhost as root with a blank password and attempt to backup the database "std".
+A more complicated example file is included which shows all the available options in the current version.

+## Output ##
 By default it will copy files into an sql directory at the same level as the script is run with the name format <DATABASE>.sql.gz.

 ## Disclaimer ##